Using Quantum Physics for Unbreakable Privacy

 Bennett, C. H., & Brassard, G. (1984).
 Quantum cryptography: Public key distribution and coin tossing.
-Proceedings of IEEE International Conference on Computers, Systems and Signal Processing, 175-179.
+In Proceedings of IEEE International Conference on Computers, Systems and Signal Processing (pp. 175-179).

 Key Sifting and Error Reconciliation

-After the quantum transmission, Alice and Bob communicate over a classical, non-secure channel to compare their choice of bases.
-They discard all bits where their bases did not match, leaving behind a sifted key.
-Because they only discuss the bases they used, and not the results of the measurements, an eavesdropper gains no useful information from this exchange.
-Alice and Bob then perform error reconciliation to correct any discrepancies caused by noise.
-This process highlighted that quantum communication is not a replacement for classical communication, but a specialized layer used to bootstrap a secure state that can then be used with classical symmetric encryption like AES.
+After the quantum transmission phase, the participants utilize a classical, non-secure channel to compare their choice of bases for every bit sent.
+They discard all instances where the bases did not match, resulting in a "sifted" key.
+Because the sifting process only reveals the bases used and not the specific measurement results, an eavesdropper gains no information from the classical exchange.
+Alice and Bob then perform error reconciliation to identify and correct any discrepancies caused by channel noise or interference.
+This finding established that quantum communication is a specialized layer for bootstrapping a secure state, which can then be utilized with standard classical symmetric encryption.

-The most critical phase of BB84 is the privacy amplification and eavesdropper detection.
-Alice and Bob compare a small, random subset of their sifted key bits.
-If an eavesdropper was present, her attempts to measure the photons would have introduced a detectable error rate into their data - at least 25% for the bits where Bob's basis matched Alice's but the eavesdropper had guessed wrong.
-If the error rate exceeds a certain threshold, they know the channel is compromised and discard the key.
-This move provides provable security, a state where the users can be mathematically certain that no one else possesses the key, regardless of the technology the attacker uses.
+The primary technical significance of BB84 is the rigorous detection of unauthorized monitoring.
+Alice and Bob compare a randomly selected subset of their sifted key bits to calculate the quantum bit error rate (QBER).
+If an eavesdropper has attempted to measure the photons, her interventions will have introduced errors into at least 25% of the bits where the participants' bases matched.
+If the observed error rate exceeds a pre-defined threshold, the key is identified as compromised and discarded.
+This discovery provided the first instance of provable security, a state where the users can be mathematically certain that their communication is private regardless of the technological capability of the adversary.

 Dive Deeper